Tibor Kozma

-Tibor Kozma (1909 - 24 March 1976) was an American conductor, pianist, accompanist, and vocal coach of Hungarian birth.
+Tibor Kozma (1909 – 24 March 1976) was an American conductor, pianist, accompanist, and vocal coach of Hungarian birth.
 He began his career as an opera conductor in Europe and Ecuador before emigrating to the United States in 1941; ultimately becoming a United States citizen in 1945.
-He worked as a conductor, accompanist, and vocal coach in New York City during the 1940s and 1950s, notably serving on the conducting staff of the Metropolitan Opera from 1950-1957.
+He worked as a conductor, accompanist, and vocal coach in New York City during the 1940s and 1950s, notably serving on the conducting staff of the Metropolitan Opera from 1950 to 1957.
 He then had a successful teaching career at the Jacobs School of Music at Indiana University from 1957 until his death 19 years later.

 Biography

 Born in Budapest, Kozma graduated from the Franz Liszt Academy of Music in 1931.
 He then pursued further studies in Dresden at the Hochschule für Musik "Carl Maria von Weber" in the orchestral program associated with the Sächsische Staatskapelle Dresden.
 After graduating in 1933 he worked as an opera conductor in Europe.

 At the outbreak of World War II, Kozma left Europe to join the conducting staff at the opera house in Quito, Ecuador in 1939.
 In 1941 he emigrated to the United States and settled in New York City.
 He began his career there working as a conductor and vocal coach for Broadway productions, notably conducting Porgy and Bess and Eva Le Gallienne's production of Alice and Wonderland.
 He also conducted the first national tour of Carmen Jones and worked as an accompanist, notably playing for tenor Leslie Chabay in his New York City recital debut in 1950.
 In 1948 he became a vocal coach at the Metropolitan Opera, eventually joining the conducting staff in 1950.